Reasonable Accommodation Procedure

 Revised: December, 26, 2007

-This policy affirms the commitment of the Highline Community College to provide reasonable accommodations for applicants or employees with disabilities in order to ensure equal terms, benefits, privileges, and conditions of employment.
+This policy affirms the commitment of the Highline College to provide reasonable accommodations for applicants or employees with disabilities in order to ensure equal terms, benefits, privileges, and conditions of employment.
 This policy sets forth the provisions for meeting reasonable accommodation requirements of State and Federal law.
 This policy shall not be construed as providing rights or obligations greater than those provided by applicable laws.

 Equal Employment Opportunity: An opportunity to perform the essential job functions or to enjoy equal benefits and privileges of employment available to a similarly situated employee without a disability.